 Year in industry

 The year in industry allows you to take a paid, full-time work placement for 9-12 months within either a small, medium or large employer in the UK or overseas.
 This popular option will help you to develop practical workplace and life skills and gain valuable work experience, which may help you decide what kind of job and career path you might like when you graduate.

 Taking a year in industry also gives you the chance to demonstrate to employers that you are independent, capable and confident of adapting to a working environment.
 It can help you build links and networks with potential employers and possibly gain a job offer for when you graduate.

-Our year in industry students typically return for their final year of study with greater confidence and increased focus, as well as an improved work ethic.
+Our year in industry students typically return for their final year of study with greater confidence and increased focus, as well as an improved work ethic and a range of transferrable skills which are soughtafter by graduate employers.
 Many students achieve greatly improved academic marks in their final year after returning from a work placement.

 During the placement you will also study a year-long training in the workplace module, enabling you to reflect on your work goals, values and the skills you have gained on placement.
 You will also be supported by your placement tutor throughout the year.